 Find a quality garlic extract supplement available for purchase here.

 Much like garlic, ginger may also be a helpful herb for nasal polyps.
-Studies show it may soothe inflammation, have antimicrobial properties, and enhance immunity.
+SA 2013 study showed it may soothe inflammation, have antimicrobial properties, and enhance immunity.

 To use: Add ginger powder spice or root liberally to food.
 About 1–2 tsp is typical.

 You can also source pure ginger powder supplement or extract.
 Follow label directions.
 Make sure to get ginger from a trustworthy supplement company only.

 Alternatively, try a hot cup of ginger tea.
 Options for purchase include those found here.

 Prescription medications help severe nasal polyp symptoms.
 But if your symptoms are mild and you’re looking for natural approaches, give these alternative treatments a try.

 If your symptoms get worse or severe, see your doctor.
 Don’t rely solely on natural remedies.